LandonTheCoder/group-guess/README.md

 *When Group Guess is installed with a package, items that you might need (such as the example savefile) are stored in different locations.
 For more information about where items may be found for the .deb package, see `/usr/share/doc/group-guess/README.Debian`.*

+The savefile format is now documented in [SAVE-FORMAT.md](SAVE-FORMAT.md), which helps explain the purpose of everything in a savefile.

 # Layout Explanation and Setup #

 ## Installing from source ##